Shankar280925/TSX-Unstop-Web-Development/README.md

-TSX-Unstop-Web-Development
-This is a basic web development project created as part of an internship assessment.
-It demonstrates the use of HTML5, CSS3, and JavaScript to build a simple, functional, and semantically structured webpage.

-📁 Project Structure

-📦 TSX-Unstop-Web-Development/ ├── index.html // Main HTML page ├── style.css // Styling using CSS
-🚀 Features
-Semantic HTML layout
-Styled with modern CSS
-Clean, modular, and easy to understand code
+**TSX-Unstop-Web-Development** is a web development project created as part of an internship assessment, showcasing fundamental front-end skills using HTML5, CSS3, and JavaScript.
+The project features a clean, semantically structured HTML layout styled with modern CSS, resulting in a simple, functional, and visually appealing webpage.
+The code is modular, easy to understand, and follows best practices, making it an ideal demonstration of foundational web development proficiency.